Pikurrot/RL-Project/README.md

 - Second video shows the agents competing after being trained with Self-Play.
 - Third video shows the agents competing after being trained with Weight Flipping.
 This is our **best agent**.

+### Use our best left & right agents
+The checkpoints are located in `PONG-TOURNAMENT/left_model.zip` and `PONG-TOURNAMENT/right_model.zip`.
+Download them and load them as simple PPO models for the tournament.

 ## Part 3: Donkey Kong
 ### Run the code